hibaa8/TSS2026-LunarLions/README.md

 ### What to expect for testing
 During test week, we will be hosting a official instance of TSS.
 This will be deployed on a local network and you will connect to it via a network address.
 Provided that you are connected to the same Wi-Fi network as the server, you should be able to connect and issue commands in the exact same way.
 You should expect and plan that the network address for the server will differ from your development instances, so we suggest making it easy to change in your interface or code.

-Teams will be assigned a specfic time slot, and will test their work in that order.
-A typical test session will accomodate both a rover and a EVA team, alotting the rover team 20 minutes to test their work, and then the EVA team 20 minutes of testing.
+Teams will be assigned a specific time slot, and will test their work in that order.
+A typical test session will accommodate both a rover and a EVA team, allotting the rover team 20 minutes to test their work, and then the EVA team 20 minutes of testing.
 A detailed timeline/procedure of what will be tested can be found <a href="/documents/suits-procedure-timeline.pdf">here</a>

 ## Questions